ignatiusmb/aubade/workspace/content/philosophy/+article.md

 ---
 rank: 99
 title: Philosophy
+description: the guiding principles behind Aubade
 ---

-Aubade tries to avoid being too rigid and prescriptive, instead it focuses on clarity and composability. this lets you shape content structures to your needs instead of bending your work to fit the tool.
+Aubade avoids being rigid or prescriptive. it focuses instead on clarity and composability, letting you shape content structures to your needs rather than bending your work to fit the tool.

 ## own your data

 your content should outlive any framework.
-Aubade treats files as the source of truth, with no proprietary formats or lock-in. you can always take your data elsewhere.
+Aubade treats files as the source of truth, with first-class support for markdown and front matter — formats that keep your content portable and free of lock-in.

 ## separation of concerns